Klem-Research-Group/Klem-Research-Group.github.io/content/join/_index.md

 Prospective students specifically interested in joining the Klem Lab are also encouraged to directly contact Dr. Klem (heidiklem[at]lsu.edu).
 In your email, please provide a resume/CV and completed [prospective graduate student questionnaire](https://lsumail2-my.sharepoint.com/:w:/g/personal/heidiklem_lsu_edu/Ef1mKcraEpxOjptB9TF1odgBGoB4VVAfFQJPjPCwgFFpxw?e=YCHWh1).
 Do not use any AI assistance to generate your responses to this questionnaire.

+### Undergraduate Positions

+Prospective students specifically interested in joining the Klem Lab should contact Dr. Klem (heidiklem[at]lsu.edu).
+In your email, please provide a resume/CV and completed [prospective undergraduate student questionnaire](https://lsumail2-my.sharepoint.com/:w:/g/personal/heidiklem_lsu_edu/ES5d2Gv7PwxOg2O2oqcY2oQBQTFqd5mpjRaDaHbaC-3MgQ?e=Gepcf2).
+Do not use any AI assistance to generate your responses to this questionnaire.

 ### Postdoctoral Positions
 Thank you for your interest in the Klem lab!
 The position for **postdoctoral researcher** starting **Fall 2025** has been filled and applications are no longer being considered at this time.
 If you have funding of your own please reach out to Heidi Klem directly via email.